cisco/mindmeld/docs/source/blueprints/home_assistant.rst

 4. Dialogue States
 ^^^^^^^^^^^^^^^^^^

-Defining the dialogue states might be the most difficult exercise of a sucessful conversational application as it requires a familiar and nuanced understanding of Workbench paradigm as well as the underlying application logic.
+Defining the dialogue states might be the most difficult exercise of a sucessful conversational application as choosing the right programming pattern for dialogue states requires a familiar and nuanced understanding of Workbench paradigm as well as the underlying application logic.

-From our example of E-mart, we can define a dialogue state for every intent.
-Let's take a closer look at these intents: `close_door`, `open_door`, `lock_door`, and `unlock_door`.
+In E-mart example, we can define a dialogue state for every intent.
+For the home assisstant blueprint, let's take a closer look at these intents for controlling doors: `close_door`, `open_door`, `lock_door`, and `unlock_door`.
+Let's define a dialogue state for each of these intents.

 .. code:: python